|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed April 11, 1942

-Assigned to the 5th Air Force, 3rd Bombardment Group, 8th Bombardment Squadron.
+Assigned to the 5th Air Force (5th AF), 3rd Bombardment Group (3rd BG), 8th Bombardment Squadron (8th BS).
+This aircraft had an unknown tail number (two digits).
 No known nose art or nickname.

-On April 11, 1942 took off from 7-Mile Drome near Port Moresby on a dive bombing mission over Lae.
+On April 11, 1942 took off from 7-Mile Drome near Port Moresby piloted by 2nd Lt.
+Gus Kitchens, Jr. with gunner Sgt George F. Kehoe on a dive bombing mission against Lae Airfield.
 Over the target, shot down and crashed north of Lae.
 Both crew died in the crash.
+When this aircraft failed to return it was officially listed as Missing In Action (MIA).

 Roger D. McClure (cousin of Kitchens) adds: